[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 Don’t forget vibrating toys, too!
 The OhMiBod Lumen and B-Vibe’s rimming plugs are great choices.

 Pressure, whether self-imposed or placed upon you by someone else, is one of the ultimate libido killers.
 It also erodes consent, since a person who is being pressured may not feel able to say yes or no to an activity freely.
+Never make the mistake of pressuring either yourself or your partner into anal sex.

 Treat yourself in the same way.
 You don’t need to feel any pressure to have anal sex for any reason.
 Some people feel pressured because a partner really wants to try anal, because they worry they will be seen as prudish or uptight if they don’t, or because they think it is a “standard” part of their sexual orientation (fun fact: according to a 2011 survey of men who have sex with men, less than 40% reported engaging in anal sex with their last sexual partner.
 Many never do it at all.)